 Is your product the event?

 CatCon is your product and culmination of all your work throughout the year.
 When it’s over you count the ticket sales and determine if you hit your attendee revenue goal or not.
 Hopefully your team just organized and marketed the heck out of an amazing cat conference.
-Gold Star! 🌟
+Congrats!

-If you’re an Event Marketer, the event is not your product.
+If you’re an Event Marketer, your product is not the event.

-There's a big difference between the teams who run events and event marketing.
+There's a big difference between event marketing and marketing events.

-Event Marketers need their own tools for the specific way they run events.
+Event Marketers need their own tools for the specific way they run developer events.
 EventGeek loves event marketing and has built a platform just for you.
 Stop using organizer tools that don’t quite fit, try a platform that understands your needs.
-We help you be a rock star and make event marketing magic happen.
+We help you be a rock star and make the most out of developer marketing events. 🌟